hattie-fc/2700-Assignment-1/README.md

 2. validation_analyticalsolution.py

 ## 1. discus_trajectory.py
-This is a program to comptue the trajectory of a discus from when it leaves the thrower's hand until it hits the ground.
+This is a program to compute the trajectory of a discus from when it leaves the thrower's hand until it hits the ground.
 The program takes the following input parameters:
 - intial x-position, x_0 (m)
 - initial y-position, y_0 (m)